 If you are or have suffered from male breast cancer or prostate cancer you should not take Finasteride.

 Men who have Galactose intolerance, lapp lactase deficiency or glucose-galactose malabsorption should also not take Finasteride.

 Men with total baldness, as it has not been shown to be effective in men who have complete hair loss.

-Topical Minoxidil (2% or 5%) is the other treatment that is MHRA approved to treat hair loss.
+Topical Minoxidil (2% or 5%) is the other treatment that is UK Licenced to treat hair loss.
 Minoxidil is a topical lotion/foam that by opening up blood vessels to your scalp, helps with hair growth.
 It's not quite as effective as Finasteride, helping approximately 4 out of every 10 men.

 The combination of finasteride and minoxidil should give you the best results.
 You can get minoxidil at a local pharmacy.